The BEST tender and rich Vegan Coffee Cake! This cinnamon coffee cake is easy to make and beloved by any crowd.

 - Lemon Blueberry Muffin Bread

-- Best Whole Wheat Pancakes
+- Whole Wheat Pancakes

-If you make and like this recipe, please review and rate it 5-stars at the top of the recipe card.
-This helps other people to find the recipes and helps me out, too!
+If you make and like this recipe, please review and rate it 5 Stars at the top of the recipe card.
+This helps other people to find the recipes and helps this reader-supported publication, too!

 Thank you so much for your feedback and support of Mae's Menu!

-- 1 ⅓ cup (or 160g) whole wheat flour
+- 1 ⅓ cup (160g) whole wheat flour

-- ⅓ cup (or 40g) cornstarch
+- ⅓ cup cornstarch

-- 2 ⅓ cup (or 280g) all purpose flour
+- 2 ⅓ cup (280g) all-purpose flour

-- 4 teaspoons (or 21g) baking powder
+- 4 teaspoons baking powder

-- ⅔ teaspoon (or 4g) salt
+- ⅔ teaspoon salt

-- 1 cup (or 200g) granulated sugar
+- 1 ¼ cup granulated sugar

-- 1 cup canola oil or other light oil
+- 1 cup canola oil

-- 1 teaspoon pure vanilla extract
+- 2 teaspoons vanilla extract

-- ¾ cup brown sugar
+- 1 cup packed brown sugar

 - Preheat oven to 350 degrees and spray an 8 x 13 baking pan with non-stick cooking spray

-This nutrition breakdown is an estimate of the nutritional value of this recipe and cannot be taken as facts.
-The owners of Mae's Menu are not nutritionists or dieticians and therefore cannot be held accountable for this nutrition estimate.
+This nutrition breakdown is just an estimate of the nutritional value of this recipe and cannot be taken as facts.
+The owners of Mae's Menu are not nutritionists or dietitians and therefore cannot be held accountable for this nutrition estimate.
 Please contact your nutritionist or medical professional for a nutritional breakdown of this food.
 Furthermore, this food is not intended to prevent, diagnose, cure, or treat any disease.

 Please share your recipe comments and feedback.
 It helps us create better content and helps other readers find what they're looking for.